 The reproductive system functions and its types are explored in this article.
-This system’s primary job is to ensure the survival of its species.
+The main responsibility of this system is to ensure the survival of its species.
 Other systems, including the endocrine and urinary systems, are always working to maintain homeostasis to ensure a person’s existence.
 For the species to persist, at least some people must create offspring to live healthy and happy lives.
 Male and female reproductive systems comprise a group of internal and exterior organs that act in concert to produce offspring.
 The gonads are the major reproductive organs that are responsible for the production of gametes and hormones.
 The secondary or accessory structures are responsible for the transport and maintenance of the gametes as well as the development of the offspring.
 New life is born when a woman’s egg is fertilised with a man’s sperm.
 The ovaries produce eggs, aka ova, while the testicles produce sperm.
 Sex hormones are also produced by the ovaries and testicles, aka gonads.

 Female reproductive system

 The fallopian tubes, ovaries, and uterus make up the female reproductive system.
 The vagina is a 7.5-inch-long muscular tube extending from the womb’s neck to the genitals, or vulva, which is the female reproductive organ.
 Muscular organ resembling an upside-down pear, the uterus is also known as the “womb.”
 The endometrium is the medical term for the endometrial, the lining that surrounds the uterus.
 The cervix, which is the neck or entrance to the womb, contains a tiny hole in its centre known as the ‘os’.
-There are two fallopian tubes, one on each side of the womb.
+On either side of the womb are the two fallopian tubes.
 Both have their openings near the ovary.
-They are responsible for transporting the egg from the ovary to the uterus.
+The task of moving the egg from the ovary to the uterus falls to them.
 The ovaries are two almond-shaped glands that produce ovulation.
 The ovaries are also responsible for producing a variety of endocrine and sexually active substances.
 The reproductive system functions contain the production of egg and sperm cells.